SerenityOS/serenity/Base/usr/share/man/man1/man.md

 ## Description

-`man` finds, loads and displays the so-called manual pages, or man pages for short, from the Serenity manual.
+`man` finds, loads and displays the so-called manual pages, or man pages for short, from the SerenityOS manual.
 You're reading the manual page for `man` program itself right now.

 ## Sections

-The Serenity manual is split into the following *sections*, or *chapters*:
+The SerenityOS manual is split into the following *sections*, or *chapters*:

 1. Command-line programs
 2. System calls